dyazincahya/awesome-nativescript/README.md

 - [Image Cache It](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-image-cache-it) - A NativeScript plugin that automatically caches images for faster loading and better performance.
 It uses `SDWebImage` on iOS and `Glide` on android.
 - [In App Review](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-in-app-review) - A NativeScript plugin that triggers the native in-app review prompt, allowing users to rate your app without leaving it, using Play Store and App Store APIs.
 - [Nested Scrollview](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-nested-scrollview) - A NativeScript plugin to make Nested Scroll View.
-- [OTP](https://github.com/kefahB/plugins/tree/main/packages/nativescript-otp) - A Nativescript plugin to auto fill the One Time Code OTP for IOS and Android.
+- [OTP](https://github.com/kefahB/plugins/tree/main/packages/nativescript-otp) - A NativeScript plugin to auto fill the One Time Code OTP for IOS and Android.
 - [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
 - [Star Ratings](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-star-ratings) - A NativeScript plugin that provides a customizable star rating component for displaying and collecting user ratings in mobile apps.
 - [SVG](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-svg) - A NativeScript plugin that allows you to use SVG images in your NativeScript apps.